chartbeat-labs/textacy/docs/source/tutorial-1.md

 >>> dataset.download()
 ```

-Each record in the dataset contains the full text of and basic metadata about the speech.
+Each record in this dataset contains the full text of and basic metadata about the speech.
 Let's take a peek at the first one, to get our bearings:

 ```pycon
 >>> record = next(dataset.records(limit=1))